-The obligations the Local Government Act 2002 (LGA) are specifically discussed in Section 5 of the policy.
+The consultation obligations of the Local Government Act 2002 (LGA) are specifically discussed in Section 5 of the policy.
 This section outlines the Council's commitment to providing opportunities for individuals and communities to participate in democratic life and influence the decisions that affect them and the city.